My Tidy Corner

 Click Here to Buy Essential Oils

-DIY Natural Cleaners – Final Thoughts
+Final Thoughts on DIY Natural Cleaners

 If you’re looking for glass bottles to put your DIY cleaning solutions in here are a few you should check out.
 The best ones are brown or blue to keep out the sun and allow your cleaner to last longer.
-Or you can just make small batches as and when you need it.
+Or you can just make small batches as and when you need them.

 Have you tried homemade natural cleaners before?
 Feel free to share in the comment section.